Coworking Key Figures: Data and Estimations for 2019

 What kind of people are coworking members?

-By 2020, 40 percent of coworking members will be freelancers, independent contractors and part-time workers: https://www.officevibe.com/blog/11-incredible-coworking-statistics-infographic.
+By 2020, 40 percent of coworking members will be freelancers, independent contractors and part-time workers.
+Coworking members range from the usual digital nomads, to startups, small businesses and even healthcare professionals and lawyers.

 Is coworking a male-dominated industry?

 Another interesting observation is the increase of female workers on the coworking scene.
 A survey conducted in 2017 shows 44 percent of coworking members are women.
-It can be expected that by the end of 2018 nearly half of the coworking industry will be female.
+It can be expected that of 2019 roughly half of the coworking industry will be female.
+In fact, there is a rising trend of women-only coworking spaces for working women who wanted to grow in an inclusive environment.

 Is the corporate world embracing coworking?